colemickens/niche/README.md

 available in a single `nixpkgs` that I can then use on arbitrary build machines with stable `nix-shell`.

 `nix-shell -I nixpkgs=https://github.com/colemickens/niche/archive/master.tar.gz -p niche -p nixUnstable`

+**I would prefer this not be submitted to nixpkgs until the CLI is considered stable.**

 ## usage